+5a.
+Optionally, if Object Repair is provisioned, the MBSTF establishes an Object Repair ingest session with the MBS AS, and the latter ingests the relevant user data via reference point MBS-12.

 6. The MBS-Aware Application requests the MBS Client to access a specific MBS User Service by invoking procedures at MBS-6.